codepath/android_guides/Configuring-a-Parse-Server.md

    heroku logs -app <app name>
    ```

    The logs should show the response from any types of network requests made to the site.
 Check the `status` code.
-If you see that it's 404, then double-check that you have set the client SDK to include `/parse` in the URL:
+If you see that it's 404, then double-check that you have set the `PARSE_MOUNT` environment variable is set to `/`:

    ```
-   2016-02-07T08:28:14.292475+00:00 heroku[router]: at=info method=POST path="/parse/classes/Message" host=parse-testing-port.herokuapp.com request_id=804c2533-ac56-4107-ad05-962d287537e9 fwd="101.12.34.12" dyno=web.1 connect=1ms service=2ms status=404 bytes=179
+   2016-02-07T08:28:14.292475+00:00 heroku[router]: at=info method=POST path="/classes/Message" host=parse-testing-port.herokuapp.com request_id=804c2533-ac56-4107-ad05-962d287537e9 fwd="101.12.34.12" dyno=web.1 connect=1ms service=2ms status=404 bytes=179
    ```